pgadmin-org/pgadmin4/docs/en_US/primary_key_dialog.rst

 Use the fields in the *Definition* tab to define the primary key constraint:

 * Click inside the *Columns* field and select one or more column names from the drop-down listbox.
 To delete a selection, click the *x* to the left of the column name.
 The primary key constraint should be different from any unique constraint defined for the same table; the selected column(s) for the constraints must be distinct.
+* Use *Include columns* field to specify columns for *INCLUDE* clause of the index.
+This option is available in Postgres 11 and later.
 * Select the name of the tablespace in which the primary key constraint will reside from the drop-down listbox in the *Tablespace* field.
 * Select the name of an index from the drop-down listbox in the *Index* field.
 This field is optional.
 Adding a primary key will automatically create a unique B-tree index on the column or group of columns listed in the primary key, and will force the column(s) to be marked NOT NULL.
 * Use the *Fill Factor* field to specify a fill factor for the table and index.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.